charto/classy-mst/README.md

 const Todo = mst(TodoCode, TodoData);
 ```

+ES6 methods become views (assumed to have no side-effects) unless decorated
+with `@action`, which turns them into actions.

 Afterwards, `Todo` is a regular MST type.
 Here, `TodoData` is an MST type
 holding the properties with MobX state tracking magic, and `TodoCode` is only
 a block of code with methods (views and actions) to use with the type.